jakobevangelista/nextauth-clerk-migration/README.md

 Create a server-side function that checks if the current NextAuth user exists in Clerk.
 If not, create the user in Clerk, generate a sign-in token, and pass it to the frontend.

+We are using a server and client wrapper in nextjs.
+This allows us to call the server-side functions directly and pass them to the frontend.
+No need to create an api or deal with fetching data.

 We are using the "external_id" attribute within the createUser function.
 This allows users to have a tenet table to store all user attributes outside of Clerk in their own user table.

 If you would like to use the user metadata section in Clerk's user object, we have a guide down below in the "Data Access" patterns sections in order to do this.